standard-software/WindowTabs/README.md

 <details>
 <summary>Read more about WindowTabs</summary>

-### Who this tool is for
+### I'd like WindowTabs to greatly enhance how you use Windows

-WindowTabs is a tool for people doing some kind of creative work on a PC.
-For example: accounting, customer support, slide deck preparation, business management, legal paperwork, electronic medical records, video editing, illustration, or — like me — software development.
-Doing this kind of work on a PC is itself a creative activity.
+WindowTabs is a tool that greatly enhances Windows productivity.

+In an era when smartphones and tablets can handle web browsing and entertainment, the fact that you're using a Windows PC probably means you're doing some kind of creative work.
+For example: accounting, customer support, presentation preparation, business management, legal paperwork, electronic medical records for healthcare, video editing, illustration, or software development.

-In an era where smartphones and tablets cover most web browsing and entertainment, the fact that you go out of your way to use a Windows PC probably means you are engaged in something creative like that.
-If you are interested in improving how you operate Windows, I think WindowTabs can serve you as a good tool.
-I have built its features and shipped versions over time specifically to meet that need.
+For people doing that kind of work daily and wanting to improve their Windows productivity, I really want them to use WindowTabs to boost both operability and work efficiency.
+I've built and iterated features across many versions to meet exactly those needs.

 ### Why a tab UI?

-Do you remember the early design of web browsers?
-Back then there was no tab UI.
-As browsers evolved, however, the value of the tab UI became universally recognized.
-Today every major browser ships with tabs, and their entire feature design is built on the assumption of tabs.

-Just as with browsers, managing all of your Windows windows through a tab UI is genuinely convenient.
-It is an important kind of usability for getting work done crisply.
-Windows usability rises in one step, and the cost of switching attention to the task you actually want to do drops dramatically.
+As you'll feel from using a browser every day, the tab UI is highly intuitive and pleasant for humans.

+Installing WindowTabs brings browser-like operability to Windows.
+Once you try it, it's very convenient.
+I think you'll find it's an important kind of usability for getting work done crisply.
+You probably switch between many windows to complete a task — WindowTabs lowers the operational cost of doing so, letting you focus on your goal.

+### Microsoft once prototyped this, but the project was abandoned

-Microsoft also once prototyped a feature called **Sets** as an OS-level extension intended to manage every Windows window with tabs.
-The project was, however, discontinued.
-The exact reason isn't public, but I suspect integrating it into the OS internals was simply too difficult given backward-compatibility constraints.
-The experience they were aiming for, though, was excellent.
-WindowTabs has — since well before Sets — delivered that tab UI without touching the OS internals.
+Microsoft too once attempted to manage every window with tabs as an OS-level extension prototype — a feature they called **Sets**.
+It was, however, discontinued.
+I don't know the exact reason, so this is just speculation: perhaps integrating it into the OS internals was too difficult given backward-compatibility constraints, or perhaps the benefits didn't justify the complexity.

+Still, the direction they were aiming for is right, I think.
+WindowTabs has existed since before Sets, and delivers an excellent tab UI without touching the OS internals.

-### About me (satoshi-yamamoto, the author of the ss_jp version)
+### About me (satoshi-yamamoto, the author of the ss_ version)

-I have been a paid user of WindowTabs since before it was open-sourced, and have always been very fond of its tab UI.
-I have long wished that this kind of operation would spread to more people, and I've also tried out various similar tools over the years.
+I have been a paid user of WindowTabs since before it was open-sourced, and I love its tab UI.
+I have long hoped that this kind of operability would spread to more people, and I have also tried out various similar software over the years.

+So I'm very happy to have the opportunity to improve WindowTabs as open source and deliver it to others.

-This is part of why I keep updating WindowTabs as open source.
-These days I keep asking myself: "What kind of operation is most efficient for the most people?
-How can I help work get done faster?" — and I'm gradually improving WindowTabs along those lines.
-I believe the people who use WindowTabs are operating Windows more efficiently because of it.
+Part of my motivation for updating WindowTabs is asking myself: "What kind of operability will be efficient for the most people?
+How can I help work get done faster?" — and I'm improving WindowTabs little by little along those lines.

-### How I use it
+### How to use it

+There are many useful ways to use it, but typical examples might be:
+- Operate Chrome, Edge, and Firefox — along with each one's incognito / private windows — all as a single browser window.
+- Manage multiple Excel windows, or multiple Word and PowerPoint windows, as a single office app window.

+Just as each user has their own way of using Windows, each user is likely to find their own convenient way of using WindowTabs.

-I (satoshi-yamamoto) am a software developer, and I normally build web applications for work.
+I (satoshi-yamamoto) am a software developer; in my day job I build web applications.
 I've built things like a browser-based drawing tool, an in-browser car navigation app, and business chat tools.

-As a developer, I run 7 or 8 instances of VSCode, plus Visual Studio, several Windows Terminals, several WinMerges, a file explorer, an image viewer, Excel — and browsers (Edge, Chrome, private mode) — all managed under WindowTabs.
-Most of those apps already have their own tab UI, but I use WindowTabs to bundle them together at the window level.
+As a developer, I run 7 or 8 instances of VSCode, plus Visual Studio, several Windows Terminals, several WinMerges — along with file explorers, image viewers, and Excel — and browsers (Edge, Chrome, private mode), all managed under WindowTabs.
+Most of those apps already have their own tab UI, but I use WindowTabs to bundle them at the window level.
 I snap them to the left and right of each display in a multi-display setup.
 I color-code the VSCode / Terminal / WinMerge tabs of related projects with the same color so the relationships stand out.
-I keep all of those running rather than launching them again, and just switch between them.
+Rather than relaunching applications, I keep them all running and just switch between them.

-There are many ways WindowTabs can be useful for many people.
-Typical examples include:
-- Operate Chrome, Edge, and Firefox — including each one's incognito / private windows — as a single window.
-- Manage multiple Excel windows, or multiple Word and PowerPoint windows, as a single window.

-Just as every user has their own way of using Windows, each user will find their own convenient way to use it.

-### What's enhanced in version ss_jp_
+### What's enhanced in version ss_

-WindowTabs version ss_jp_... lets you snap windows to the left/right/top/bottom of a display, and even jump a window across displays — all in a single action.
+WindowTabs version ss_... lets you snap windows to the left/right/top/bottom of a display, and even jump a window across displays — all in a single action.
 The Windows-native snap feature has been refined to be much easier to use.
 In a multi-display environment, you can switch window placement without resorting to drag-and-drop.
 It's quite convenient, and I'm sure it will be useful for you too.

 ### I'd be truly happy if you'd recommend it to people around you